Pregnant people in England should be allowed their birthing partner with them at all times, through all maternal care, per fresh NHS guidance

 This includes appointments, labour and the postnatal period

 Risk assessments must be carried out and changes made to make wards more COVID-secure, before this happens

 Please note that this is guidance.
 Changes may not be actioned immediately, at your trust

 It comes after months of campaigning to change the COVID restrictions, which saw many women receive devastating news or labour alone

 Happy news for a Wednesday morning.
-After a tireless campaign over months, pregnant people in England will now be allowed their birthing partner of choice with them for the entirety of their maternal care, per updated NHS guidance which has been sent to trusts in England.
+After a tireless campaign over months, pregnant people in England should be allowed their birthing partner of choice with them for the entirety of their maternal care, per updated NHS guidance which has been sent to trusts in England.

-This will include scans, appointments, the whole of labour and the postnatal window, provided that the partner in question is not showing any signs of Covid-19.
-If you're pregnant, you and your partner will need to take a test for the virus before your 12 and 20-week scans.
+This should include scans, appointments, the whole of labour and the postnatal window, provided that the partner in question is not showing any signs of COVID-19.
+Rapid testing should be in place, to ensure that the virus is not carried onto wards.